Transylvania Romania Travel Guide

 The area has diverse options for nature lovers and adventure seekers.

-Multiple well-marked trails start from downtown.
+Multiple well-marked trails start from the city center.
 These range from from easy to intermediate.
 The ascent typically takes about 1-1.5 hours.
-You gain rewarding views from the top.
+You gain gratifying views from the top.

-Accessible via nearby Sinaia or Bușteni (approximately 1 hour drive or train ride).
+Accessible via nearby Sinaia or Bușteni (about SIXTY minutes drive or train ride).
 This area has various trails, including courses to the Sphinx and Babele rock formations.
 These are impressive natural sculptures.

 Some adventure sports require specialized equipment and guidance from experienced instructors for safety.